 On June 23, 2016, the government of then Prime Minister David Cameron held a referendum on whether the UK should remain a member of the European Union.
 Of the 72 percent of eligible voters who cast ballots, 51.9 percent voted in favor of leaving the the EU.
 The unexpected outcome, which resulted in Cameron's resignation, will have a profound impact on the UK's legal system and is likely to dominate UK politics and lawmaking for years to come.

 Cameron's successor, Theresa May, announced that her government would initiate the process of withdrawing from the EU by the end of March, 2017, without holding a vote in Parliament.
 This decision prompted a legal challenge.
 On November 3, 2106, a three-judge panel of the the High Court of Justice ruled that the government must obtain Parliament's consent before it can initiate the withdrawal process.
-Although the court's ruling will not stop Brexit, it is likely to slow the process.
-The government has appealed the ruling to the Supreme Court.
+The government appealed the ruling.